 Game/Video Design Guide

-DYM has an extensive library of games that can be categorized into 5 main types:
+Brainstorming new and creative games to submit to the DYM Store?!
+We have an extensive library of games that can be categorized into 5 main types:

-1. Slide-Driven Game ($4) A slide driven game contains graphics that can be easily thrown into presentation software and clicked through as you would message slides.
+Slide-Driven Game ($4) A slide-driven game contains graphics that can be easily thrown into presentation software and clicked through as you would message slides.
 (Example: 50/50)

-3. Video-Driven Game ($12) Video driven games play like slide driven games, but use video clips instead of graphic slides.
+Video-Driven Game ($12) Video-driven games play like slide-driven games, but use video clips instead of graphic slides.
 (Example: Facebook Hack)

-4. Idea-Driven Game ($4) Idea driven games are simply game instructions compiled into a single document.
+Idea-Driven Game ($4) Idea-driven games are most commonly instructions compiled into a single document.
 (Example: 20 Toothbrush Games)

-5. App-Driven Game ($12) App driven games are uncommon and usually created by the DYM Team and Crowd Control Games.
-If you know how to code a game, awesome!
+App-Driven Game ($12) If you know how to code a game, awesome!
 Please contact firstname.lastname@example.org for more info on getting it on the DYM Store.
 (Example: UltraBrackets)

 Dimension: 1920px by 1080px

 Color Mode: RGB

 File Type: JPG/JPEG